Shafarevich-Tate groups of holomorphic Lagrangian fibrations: Introduction

 Are Shafarevich--Tate twists of a hyperk\"ahler manifold hyperk\"ahler themselves?
 We prove that indeed, they admit a holomorphic symplectic form (Subsection \ref{symplectic}) but the question of K\"ahlerness turns out to be trickier.
 We need to introduce a notion of {\em M-special} hyperk\"ahler manifolds which is motivated by \cite[Def.
-1.1]{Mar}.
+1]{markman2014lagrangian}.
 A hyperk\"ahler manifold $X$ is called {\em M-special} if the subspace $H^{2,0}(X)+H^{0,2}(X)\subset H^2(X,\C)$ contains a rational class.
 A very general hyperk\"ahler manifold is not M-special.

-\begin{theorem}[Corollary \ref{kahlerness_proj}, Theorem \ref{projectivity=torsion}] Let $\pi\colon X\to \mathbb P^n$ be a Lagrangian fibration on a not M-special projective hyperk\"ahler manifold $X$.
-Assume that $\pi$ admits local analytic sections outside a codimension two subset of $\mathbb P^n$.
+\begin{theorem}[Theorems \ref{Kahlerness}, \ref{projectivity=torsion}] Let $\pi\colon X\to \mathbb P^n$ be a Lagrangian fibration on a not M-special projective hyperk\"ahler manifold $X$.
 Then every Shafarevich--Tate twist $X^s$ of $X$ by an element $s\in \Sha^0$ is a hyperk\"ahler manifold.
 Moreover, the set of $s\in\Sha^0$ such that the twist $X^s$ is a projective manifold forms a non-empty torsor over the group of torsion points of $\Sha^0$. \end{theorem}

 In order to prove Theorem \ref{kahlerness theorem intro}, we first study the sheaf $\Gamma$.
 It turns out that $\Gamma\o\Q$ is isomorphic to $R^1\pi_*\Q$ (Proposition \ref{Gamma is almost R^1pi_*Z}).
 The Leray spectral sequence helps us to compute some cohomology groups of $R^1\pi_*\Q$.
 We derive from that a description of the group $\Sha^0$ solely in terms of the Hodge structure on $H^2(X,\Z)$ (Corollary \ref{description of sha zero}).
 As we have already seen, the group $\Sha^0$ is isomorphic to $\C/\Lambda$ for a finitely generated abelian group $\Lambda$.
 It turns out that $X$ is not M-special if and only if $\Lambda$ is a dense subgroup of $\C$.
 We use that the set of twists of $X$ that are K\"ahler manifolds is open and $\Lambda$-invariant to conclude that all Shafarevich--Tate twists of $X$ are K\"ahler.
 The statement about projectivity follows by carefully applying Huybrechts' criterion \cite[Thm.
-3.11]{Huy01}.
+3.11]{huybrechts2003compact}.

+Since we published this work as a preprint, the results of Theorem \ref{kahlerness theorem intro} were improved by the first author \cite{abasheva2024shafarevich} and independently in \cite{soldatenkov2024hermitian}.
+Their works show that Theorem \ref{kahlerness theorem intro} holds even without the technical assumption that $X$ is not $M$-special.